-Mountain Medicine covers the prevention and treatment of medical conditions that may arise in the high mountains such as mountain rescue and resuscitation, high-altitude physiology, and pathophysiology.
+Mountain medicine covers the prevention and treatment of medical conditions that may arise in the high mountains, such as mountain rescue and resuscitation, high-altitude physiology, and pathophysiology.
 It can also cover ‘mountain diseases’ including frostbite, mountain sickness, hypobaric hypoxia, pulmonary oedema and solar radiation.
-It’s characterised by its unique environment and difficult conditions, which can make even the simplest of medical interventions or treatment challenging.
+It’s characterised by its unique environment and difficult conditions, which can make even the simplest of medical interventions or treatments challenging.

 Mountain medicine is a modern and rapidly evolving field, with more people around the world participating in expeditions, exploring new frontiers, and pushing the limits of mountaineering adventures.
 The requirement for a new mountain medicine focus has never been greater.